 Normal vendor payment and sponsorship attributions scheduled will resume Wednesday, September 18, 2019 though it may take us a day or two to get fully caught up.

-There have always been some casual recommendations for how the WordPress logo should be incorporated into logos for WordCamps and WordPress chapter meetups, but we’ve never really had an open discussion about it.
-Following, you’ll find a proposal from Mel Choyce, Kjell Reigstad, Sarah Semark, Mark Uraine, and Tammie Lister for how the WordPress logo should be used for official events of the WordPress open sourceOpen SourceOpen Source denotes software for which the original source code is made freely available and may be redistributed and modified.
+There have always been some casual recommendationsย for how the WordPress logo should be incorporated into logos for WordCamps and WordPress chapter meetupsMeetupMeetup groups are locally-organized groups that get together for face-to-face events on a regular basis (commonly once a month).
+Learn more about Meetups in our Meetup Organizer Handbook., but weโve never really had an open discussion about it.
+Following, youโll find a proposal from Mel Choyce, Kjell Reigstad, Sarah Semark, Mark Uraine, and Tammie Lister for how the WordPress logo should be used for official events of the WordPress open sourceOpen SourceOpen Source denotes software for which the original source code is made freely available and may be redistributed and modified.
 Open Source **must be** delivered via a licensing model, see GPL. project.
 Please read through the guidelines, and share your feedback and concerns in a comment on this post.

 The following pages provide some important context on the WordPress logo, logotype, and the WordPress trademarks